-PNA as pharmacies reduce opening hours to reduce costs.
+In January 2022 there were no 100 hour pharmacies in Brighton & Hove.
+This is because of changes to the market entry regulations by NHSE/I; applying for a new pharmacy contract under the 100 hours contract is no longer available.
+Therefore there is no longer a requirement to provide any 100 hour pharmacies.
 The local impact of this is that there are fewer pharmacies open later in the evenings in the city, compared to the 2018 PNA when there were two pharmacies (Westons Lewes Road and Ashtons late night pharmacy) open until 10pm.
 These pharmacies now close at 8pm and 6pm respectively.
 Boots in North Street has also changed its pharmacy closing time from 8pm to 6pm.